wenkokke/MonoProc/README.md

 looping programs.
 In my implementation, however, *MOP* is guaranteed to terminate on all programs, but is not guaranteed to return correct results.
-More precisely, with recursive calls and loops *mopk* will examine at most $k$ recursive calls or iterations.
+More precisely, with recursive calls and loops *mopk* will examine at most `k` recursive calls or iterations.
 In general this is not a safe extension, but for practical purposes it suffices.
 As *mop* is internally based on *mopk*, this loss of guarantee of correctness also affects my implementation of *mop*.

-Constructing Monotone Frameworks {#construction}
+Constructing Monotone Frameworks
 --------------------------------

 Below I will discuss the functions that can be used to construct